 - Required credentials: If you require a degree, license, or other credentials, include it so contractors who don’t qualify won’t apply.
 State if it’s a preference rather than a requirement, so you don’t miss out on eligible candidates.

-- Length of job: Estimate the length of time you expect the job to take.
+- Length of job: Estimate the length of time you expect the project to take.
 If you’re looking to build a long-term relationship over a series of projects, express this in the job description.

 - Ideal contractor: It’d be helpful to spell out what your ideal contractor is like.
 You can list traits like adaptability, charisma, and so on.